storyfeet/dugi_bialan/content/works/this_n_that.md

 # He had three cards, All I had to do, he said was to keep my eye on one of them.

-is-mon wei luga ei lebo busi van wei dugi ei i mi o va-deso lugin bog ei won.
+is-mon wei luga ei lebo busi van wei dugi ei i mi o va-deso lugin bo ei won.

 # He had "this" card, "this" card, and "that", put down a pound, he said, if you can find, that card, I'll give you two back.